icsharpcode/ILSpy/ICSharpCode.ILSpyX/MermaidDiagrammer/ReadMe.md

 If [**XML documentation comments** are available for the source assembly](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/#create-xml-documentation-output), they're **used to annotate types and members on the generated diagrams**.
 Commented symbols show up highlighted, making the documentation accessible on hover.

-> Dealing with .Net assemblies, you've probably come across [**ILSpy**](https://github.com/icsharpcode/ILSpy) and can appreciate how useful it is to explore and understand even the most poorly documented library.
-Think of netAmermaid as a **visual version** of that - minus geeky details like code decompilation and symbol usage analysis.
-Instead,

 What netAmermaid offers is an **overview** over types, their members and **relations** and the ability to **unfold the domain** along them until you have enough **context** to make an informed decision.
 Use it as
 - a **mental mapping** tool to get your bearings in an **unknown domain**.
 - a **communication** tool for **your own domain** - when talking about the bigger picture with your team mates or even non-technical shareholders like product owners and users.